a-guess-at-the-riddle/a-guess-at-the-riddle.github.io/_posts/2022-03-1-quality-quantity-measure.md

 anon, Meditations on the Tarot A Journey Intro Christian Hermeticism

+Monty P Hall, *The Secret Teachings of All Ages*

 **(Modern) Consilience/Synthetic/TOAE**

 Gerald A. Cory Jr., *Toward Consilience: The Bioneurological Basis of Behavior, Thought, Experience, and Language*